-1. Each regulatory authority shall approve the terms and conditions or methodologies developed by TSOs under paragraphs 2 and 3.
-The entity designated by the Member StateContracting Party shall approve the terms and conditions or methodologies developed by TSOs under paragraph 4.
-The designated entity shall be the regulatory authority unless otherwise provided by the Member

-- StateContracting Party.
-Before approving the terms and conditions or methodologies, the regulatory authority, or the designated entity shall revise the proposals where necessary, after consulting the respective TSOs, in order to ensure that they are in line with the purpose of this Regulation and contribute to market integration, non-discrimination, effective competition and the proper functioning of the market. - 2.
-TSOs shall apply the following terms and conditions or methodologies, as adopted in accordance with Commission Regulation (EU) 2017/1485 The proposals for the following terms and conditions or methodologies shall be subject to approval by all regulatory authorities of the Union, on which a Member State may provide an opinion to the concerned regulatory authority: - (a)key organizational requirements, roles and responsibilities in relation to data exchange related to operational security in accordance with Article 40(6); - (b)methodology for building the common grid models in accordance with Article 67(1) and Article 70: - (c)methodology for coordinating operational security analysis in accordance with Article 75. - (d)methodology for the Continental Europe synchronous area for the definition of minimum inertia in accordance with Article 39(3)(b); - (e)methodology, at least per synchronous area, for assessing the relevance of assets for outage coordination in accordance with Article 84; - (f) methodologies, conditions and values included in the synchronous area operational agreements in Article 118 concerning: - (i) the frequency quality defining parameters and the frequency quality target parameter in accordance with Article 127; - (ii) the dimensioning rules for FCR in accordance with Article 153; - (iii) the additional properties of the FCR in accordance with Article 154(2); - (iv) - - (v) for the CE synchronous area, the minimum activation period to be ensured by FCR providers in accordance with Article 156(10); - (vi) for the CE synchronous area, the assumptions and methodology for a cost-benefit analysis in accordance with Article 156(11); - (vii)for synchronous areas other than CE and if applicable, the limits for the exchange of FCR between TSOs in accordance with Article 163(2);
+- 1. Each regulatory authority or where applicable the Agency, as the case might be, shall approve the terms and conditions or methodologies developed by TSOs under paragraph <...> 3.
+The entity designated by the Contracting Party shall approve the terms and conditions or methodologies developed by TSOs under paragraph 4.
+The designated entity shall be the regulatory authority unless otherwise provided by the Contracting Party.2 Before approving the terms and conditions or methodologies, the regulatory authority, or the designated entity shall revise the proposals where necessary, after consulting the respective TSOs, in order to ensure that they are in line with the purpose of this Regulation and contribute to market integration, non-discrimination, effective competition and the proper functioning of the market. - 2.
+TSOs shall apply the following terms and conditions or methodologies, as adopted in accordance with Regulation (EU) 2017/1485: - (a) key organizational requirements, roles and responsibilities in relation to data exchange related to operational security in accordance with Article 40(6); - (b) methodology for building the common grid models in accordance with Article 67(1) and Article 70; - (c) methodology for coordinating operational security analysis in accordance with Article 75. - (d) methodology for the Continental Europe synchronous area for the definition of minimum inertia in accordance with Article 39(3)(b); - (e) methodology, at least per synchronous area, for assessing the relevance of assets for outage coordination in accordance with Article 84; - (f) methodologies, conditions and values included in the synchronous area operational agreements in Article 118 concerning: - (i) the frequency quality defining parameters and the frequency quality target parameter in accordance with Article 127; - (ii) the dimensioning rules for FCR in accordance with Article 153; - (iii) the additional properties of the FCR in accordance with Article 154(2); - (iv) for the CE synchronous area, the minimum activation period to be ensured by FCR providers in accordance with Article 156(10); - (v) for the CE synchronous area, the assumptions and methodology for a cost-benefit analysis in accordance with Article 156(11);